dsherret/dax/README.md

 ## Streaming API

 Awaiting a command will get the `CommandResult`, but calling `.spawn()` on a command without `await` will return a `CommandChild`.
-This has some methods on it to get web streams (readable streams) of stdout and stderr of the executing command if the corresponding pipe is set to `"piped"`.
-These can then be piped wherever you'd like, such as to the body of a `$.request` or another command's stdin.
+This has some methods on it to get web streams of stdout and stderr of the executing command if the corresponding pipe is set to `"piped"`.
+These can then be sent wherever you'd like, such as to the body of a `$.request` or another command's stdin.

 For example, the following will output 1, wait 2 seconds, then output 2 to the current process' stderr: